aeeckhou/shallowHRD/README.md

 # shallowHRD

 This method uses shallow Whole Genome Sequencing (sWGS ~ 0.4-1x) and the segmentation of a tumor genomic profile to infer the Homologous Recombination status of a breast, ovarian tumor based on the number of Large-scale Genomic Alterations (LGAs), evaluated in a similar way to LSTs (Large-scale State Transitions) but independent of the ploidy, with no reference to an absolute copy number.
-This can also be applied to pancreatic and prostate cancer.
+This can also be applied to pancreatic and prostate tumor.

 ## Introduction